deepankardatta/blandr/README.md

 -   The function descriptions needs to be improved
 -   Some of the roxygen2 documentation can be improved by calling the import parameters function
 -   I want to add a few more sample data packs: including some of my own if possible
--   Development of a report generator
+-   Development of further report generators
--   Development of the Jamovi module
+-   Improvements to the code to use S3 functions

 Help wanted!
 ------------